 The sentiment software uses advanced linguistic analysis to determine this score.
 When the software detects words like "extremely", they are processed as multipliers, resulting in a more positive or more negative score depending on the remainder of the phrase or sentence.

-We display an overall score for each topic which takes into consideration all relevant references within the same review.
-Each category’s sentiment score will be on a scale of 0 - 100 and can be interpreted as follows:
+We display an overall score for each topic that considers all relevant references within the same review.
+Each category's sentiment score will be on a scale of 0 - 100 and can be interpreted as follows:

 Very Positive: 78 - 100